 Intro: Many adults love the flexibility and power of the Android operating system.
 At Protect Young Eyes, this combination of digital flexibility and power make it a difficult operating system for parents to control.
 This is why we as a general rule, Protect Young Eyes suggests parents “train” kids how to use the Internet during the teen years on Apple (iOS) devices.
-The Apple iOS is more of a closed box and easier for parents to control.
-But, if you decide to stick with Android, then follow the steps below (note: if I can make one last plug, Groupon has great deals on iPhones).
+The Apple iOS is more of a closed box and easier for parents to control with Restrictions, Family Sharing, and Guided Access.
+But, if you decide to stick with Android, then follow the steps below.

 Step 1: Set up OpenDNS on your home’s router.